Harold Pope Jr.: Early life and education

 Pope was born and raised in Pueblo, Colorado.
 After graduating from high school, he enlisted in the United States Air Force and worked as a dental technician.
 Pope then left active duty and enlisted in the Air Force Reserve, earning Bachelor of Science degree in biochemistry from the University of New Mexico.
 After graduation he was commissioned through the Air Force ROTC program and went back on active duty serving as a Chemist & Acquisitions Officer.
-Pope later earned a Master of Science in pharmaceutical chemistry from the University of Florida and a Master of Arts in operational leadership from the Air Command and Staff College.
+Pope later earned a Master of Science in pharmaceutical chemistry from the University of Florida and a Master of Arts in operational leadership from the Air Command and Staff College at Air University.

 Career

-After earning his bachelors degree, Pope was commissioned in the Air Force as an officer, working as a acquisitions officer and chemist.
+After earning his bachelor's degree, Pope was commissioned in the Air Force as an officer, working as an acquisitions officer and chemist.
 He specialized in satellite programs, weapon systems, and nuclear deterrence.
 After his retirement, Pope was appointed as a facilities transition advisor in the administration of Albuquerque Mayor Tim Keller.
 In the November general election for the New Mexico Senate, Pope defeated incumbent Republican Sander Rue.
 When Pope assumed office in 2021, he became the first African-American member of the New Mexico Senate.

+In 2025, Pope announced his candidacy for Lieutenant Governor of New Mexico in the 2026 New Mexico gubernatorial election.
+Running in the Democratic primary against Stephanie Garcia Richard, Pope would be the first African American Lieutenant Governor of New Mexico if elected.